Tipplin/Tipplin/README.md

-- 👋 Hi, I’m Christian 'Tipplin' Kurs
+- 👋 Hi, I’m Christian 'Tipplin' Kurs from Germany at City of Bonn
 - 👀 I have also been deeply involved with the local/regional/global developer community.
 - 💞️ I’m looking other Developer's for my Project...
 - 📫 How to reach me kurschristian@gmail.com